SlouchyButton/lens-magic/README.md

 - Export full resolution image
 - Modifications are previewed on 4x smaller image than original for speed reasons
-- Uses OpenGL for all rendering
+- Uses ~OpenGL~OpenCL for all rendering
-  - This makes it more compatible than OpenCL and Cuda and faster than software rendering
+  - This makes it more compatible than ~OpenCL and~ Cuda and faster than software rendering
+  - Formerly OpenGL was used in hopes of better compatibility, but this introduced new set of problems, while also not being as compatible (with GTK GlArea use) as previously hoped for

 ## Next steps